FDS Team

 Head of School

-Having run her own fashion label and costume design and styling business, she is most well known for her work for flamboyant electro pop duo Empire of the Sun, whom she collaborated with on designing and making costumes for their first two albums.
-She has since gone on to complete Post Grad studies in Cross Disciplinary Art and Design and is now also an award winning milliner.
+She is most well known for her work with flamboyant electro pop duo Empire of the Sun, whom she collaborated with on designing and making costumes for music videos, live performances and tours across their first two albums “Walking on a Dream” and “Alive”.

 Laura Washington